 Tune in to Richmond Grid's Virtual Happy Hour House Show Series

-Kicking off March 17 at 5 p.m., Richmond Grid is hosting a Virtual Happy Hour House Show Series with some of Richmond’s favorite local artists to show us that you can’t cancel community.
+Back in March, Richmond Grid started hosting a Virtual Happy Hour House Show Series with some of Richmond’s favorite local artists to show us that you can’t cancel community.
 You can’t cancel connection.
 And you certainly can’t cancel the music that brings us closer to one another, despite physical distance.
 So pour yourself a local beverage and tune in as the likes of Saw Black, Prabir, Marcus Tenney, Kenneka Cook, Eddie Prendergast, Regan Sprenkle, Paulo Franco, Høly River, and more take over Richmond Grid's Facebook and Instagram accounts for a live performance.
 (Photo credit: Kai Eason/Richmond Grid)

 Kick back with a book by a local author